georgelza/DataPipeline-SNMP_Flink_Fluss/README.md

 And here we sit, lets introduce modern Data streaming technologies...
 Let's use these concepts to source our data and get it to our 3LA project of choice.

-This is the combination 1, 2 no more like 3 projects.
+This is the combination of 1, 2 no more like 3 projects.

 1. The first was this idea, this blog, but it then required project 2,